-How to Deploy Rails 8 Apps with Kamal to a VPS
+Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 Kamal is a Docker-based deployment tool built by the Rails team.
-It handles zero-downtime deploys over plain SSH—no Kubernetes, no complex orchestration.
+It handles healthy container swaps over plain SSH - no Kubernetes, no separate orchestrator.
 You push code, Kamal builds a container, ships it to your server, and switches traffic once the new version is healthy.
-That’s it.

 Prerequisites